Alejogb1/job-board/blog-data/understanding-ais-levels-in-code-development.md

 level 1:  this is where things start getting interesting you're still in charge but the ai is starting to help  think of it as like cruise control in a car it helps but you're still driving  the ai generates lines or blocks of code based on what you're doing  it's learning from tons of open-source code so it can suggest better completions

-level 2: okay now we're talking the ai understands the context of your codebase way better it's not just guessing anymore it knows what libraries you're using and can suggest completions based on that it's like having a super smart pair programmer who's seen all the code ever written  this is like a car with adaptive cruise control and lane keeping assist  it's doing more but you are still completely in control
+level 2:  now we're talking the ai understands the context of your codebase way better it's not just guessing anymore it knows what libraries you're using and can suggest completions based on that it's like having a super smart pair programmer who's seen all the code ever written  this is like a car with adaptive cruise control and lane keeping assist  it's doing more but you are still completely in control

 code example for level 2 (using context):